akshayb80/SRA-Image-Processing-Tasks/README.md

 ---
 ### :city_sunset: Image Rotation

-The image is rotated by angles which are multiples of 90 degrees
+The image is rotated by angles which are multiples of 90 degrees.
+It involves finding the center of the Matrix and shifting along the center using rotation matrix.

 ![Original Image](https://user-images.githubusercontent.com/64036185/92142268-32203080-ee31-11ea-9c30-9fa8f51d3b74.png)